 The Institute draws upon a breadth of expertise within UC Law SF, including a diverse criminal law faculty, and experts from affiliated research centers.

 The UC Law SF Institute for Criminal Justice is dedicated to promoting the fair, effective, and ethical administration of criminal justice.
 An umbrella entity for criminal justice engagement by the UC Law SF community, the Institute pursues these goals through rigorous and engaged scholarship, high-quality pedagogy and educational programs, legal representation, and community outreach.

 Consistent with the public service ideals of the University, the Institute will place particular emphasis on serving the needs of the local community, with an eye towards reform of the criminal justice system on a statewide and national basis.

 Education and Clinics

-The Institute offers Hastings students the opportunity to graduate with a Criminal Law Concentration, focusing on courses from our criminal law curriculum.
+The Institute offers UC Law SF students the opportunity to graduate with a Criminal Law Concentration, focusing on courses from our criminal law curriculum.

 In addition, students have the opportunity to seek a variety of criminal law opportunities through the Legal Externship Program.
 Placements include the U.S. Attorney’s Office, Federal Public Defender’s Office, First District Appellate Project, Capital Appellate Project, Habeas Corpus Resource Center, and most recently UnCommon Law, a non-profit focusing on “lifer” parole hearings.